7w1/novelui/README.md

 ## Usage - Probably missing a lot.
 The top bar has lists of nodes.
 - Each node has some inputs and an output, not all need to be filled.
 In the prompt builder every input/output (other than controlnet and img2img) has a default value.
+- Each node has ports, the inputs and outputs, different shapes/colors indicate different types of data, but they are not all inclusive.
+Booleans are stored as ints, ints and floats are stored together, dictionaries are stored as strings, and the generic output node can display anything other than an image/zip file.
 - Scroll, or use the slider at the bottom, to zoom in and out.
 - Press and hold M and you can move around the screen with your mouse.
 - Arrow keys move around the scene.